Header Image

 Therefore, some people carry two almost identical CES1 copies on the same chromosome.1

-MPH degradation was lowest in four CES1 copies and MPH-AUC was approximately 1.5 times higher than in the control group15
+Four CES1 copies had the lowest MPH degradation and the MPH AUC was about 1.5 times higher than in the control group15

 With two or three CES1 copies, MPH degradation was only slightly reduced15